Local audit for agent-written tests

 Environment switcher showing default, production and staging environments

-The extension turns agent-written verification into something you can inspect like normal engineering work: code on the left, evidence beside it, debugger when needed. `explore/` is where exploratory API work can replace Postman without fragmenting the stack or trapping drafts in a second tool.
+The extension turns agent-written tests into normal engineering work: code on the left, evidence beside it, debugger when needed. `explore/` is where exploratory API work can replace Postman without trapping drafts in a second tool.

 Run the draft inline